JANADINI/RISC-V-TAPEOUT/Week-2/Part-2/README.md

 ├── include/ # Header files for synthesis and compilation └── gls_model/ # Standard cells and primitives
 ```
+> [!Note]
-> **Note:** Separation of source code, headers, and libraries promotes maintainability and simplifies simulation & synthesis workflows.
+> Separation of source code, headers, and libraries promotes maintainability and simplifies simulation & synthesis workflows.

 ---